-All A-Teams that have their tractors in the Tech (Sheep) Barn by the specified time in the Technical Inspection Schedule and meet the following four conditions will receive a bonus of 100 points:
+All A-Teams that have their tractors in the Tech (Sheep) Barn by the specified time in the Technical Inspection Schedule and meet the following five conditions will receive a bonus of 100 points:

-- Tractor must be able to start and operate under its own power - Only one driver and one assistant are allowed to be with the tractor at the Initial Weigh-in - All shielding must be in place as best as possible to make the tractor safe to operate. - Team must make it to Tech Inspections for their scheduled time by the end of their scheduled teching time slot. - Team must be complete with Tech Inspections 24 hours after the end of their scheduled teching time slot. (ex. a team in the 2:00 - 2:30 slot needs to complete all inspections and have the final "tech inspection complete" sticker by 2:30 on Friday)
+- Tractor must be able to start and operate under its own power - Only one driver and one assistant are allowed to be with the tractor at the Initial Weigh-in - All shielding must be in place as best as possible to make the tractor safe to operate. - Team must make it to Tech Inspections for their scheduled time by the end of their scheduled teching time slot. - Team must be complete with Tech Inspections 24 hours after the end of their scheduled teching time slot. (ex. a team in the 2:00 2:30 slot needs to complete all inspections and have the final "tech inspection complete" sticker by 2:30 on Friday)

 All tractors will then be required to pass over the official scale, at which time they will be checked against Rule 2.3 regarding maximum gross vehicle weight.
 Teams not meeting the weight requirement during this measurement will not be eligible for the First Time Through Award, but will have still met the requirements of the Initial Weigh-in.
+Teams must meet rule 2.3 before proceeding into the detailed technical inspection.

-After the Initial Weigh-in, the first group will proceed directly to technical inspections.
+After the Initial Weigh-in, the first group will proceed directly to technical inspections (after they've properly ballasted their tractor according to rule 10.3).
 All other teams are allowed to leave.